jgcfyidev/jgcfyi/content/3-Limits.md

 > around a group of people.
 Such building growth is like the growth of a
 > child and of man.
 >
-> --- [Friedensreich
-> Hundertwasser](https://hundertwasser.com/en/texts/verschimmelungsmanifest_gegen_den_rationalismus_in_der_architektur#:~:text=For%20true%20architecture%20grows%20out%20of%20normal%20building%20activity%2C%20and%20this%20normal%20building%20activity%20is%20the%20organic%20development%20of%20a%20shell%20around%20a%20group%20of%20people.%20Such%20building%20growth%20is%20like%20the%20growth%20of%20a%20child%20and%20of%20man), *Mouldiness Manifesto Against Rationalism In Architecture*
+> --- <a href="https://hundertwasser.com/en/texts/verschimmelungsmanifest_gegen_den_rationalismus_in_der_architektur#:~:text=For%20true%20architecture%20grows%20out%20of%20normal%20building%20activity%2C%20and%20this%20normal%20building%20activity%20is%20the%20organic%20development%20of%20a%20shell%20around%20a%20group%20of%20people.%20Such%20building%20growth%20is%20like%20the%20growth%20of%20a%20child%20and%20of%20man" target="_blank" rel="noopener noreferrer">Friedensreich Hundertwasser</a>, *Mouldiness Manifesto Against Rationalism In Architecture*

 Next we will explore a generational way of thinking about our home places, taking natural ecologies as an example.
 After that discussion,